GlobalWebIndex/randagen/README.md

     - expect performance decrease in case you are not running on quad-core processor, bottleneck can move from IO to CPU (not on s3)
     - ie. events of 1000 fields each with its own Normal distribution(mean 0, variance 0.2) are generated **70MB/s** on quad-core with parallelism 4
  - on custom automatically generated paths
-    - TimeSeries data is commonly stored to paths having pattern like yyyy/MM/dd/HH because having a directory with terabytes or millions of files is a nightmare
+    - TimeSeries data is commonly stored to paths having pattern like yyyy/MM/dd/HH because having a directory millions of files is a nightmare
+ - to files/s3Objects of a certain size limit
+    - technologies mostly cannot deal with huge files, so having a chance to limit file size to say 50MB is a MUST

 ## How to